NATO chief: Melting Arctic ice could heat up geopolitics | DW | 22.03.2021

 "China is coming closer to us, investing in our critical infrastructure," Stoltenberg said.
 "There’s no way we can avoid addressing the security consequences for our regional alliance of the rise of China the shift in the global balance of power."

-NATO foreign ministers are set to meet in person in Brussels on Wednesday, for the first time since the coronavirus pandemic was declared.
+NATO foreign ministers are due to meet in person in Brussels this week for the first time since the coronavirus pandemic was declared.
 US Secretary of State Antony Blinken is expected to join the two-day meeting in what has been viewed as a show of support for the NATO alliance.

 "We have now a unique opportunity to open a new chapter in the relationship between North America — the United States — and Europe," Stoltenberg said.